dawidwozny/dawidwozny.github.io/_posts/2025-03-16-builder-pattern.md

     "--package-destination-dir","build-test-output-dir"
 };
 ```

-This approach is simple and relatively clean in comparison to amount of required code but got some downsides:
+This approach is simple and relatively clean in relation to required code but got some downsides:
 * Section `"gcd","nipkg","build"` need to be repeated for every call.
 * Option names need to be memorized by programmer (me) or checked/copied every single time.
 * Option names are being repeated with every call and when they change, need to be replaced everywhere.

-If I were building interface for a command to use in my software, I would probably use some DTO and function to call the command.
+If I were building interface for a command to use in a software, I would probably use some DTO and function to call the command.
 ``` csharp
 public record BuildCommandDto(
     string ContentSrcDir,